 Data Records

-The VegHydro v1 dataset is a comprehensive hydrological dataset that offers monthly and annual discharge data across Africa from the year 2000 to 2021.
+The VegHydro v1 dataset is a comprehensive hydrological dataset that offers monthly and annual discharge data across Africa from 2000 to 2021.
 This dataset is derived from the VegET hydrological model coupled with the mizuRoute routing framework.
-The VegET model simulates high-resolution (1km x 1km) monthly gridded data, including deep drainage (subsurface runoff), surface runoff, and total runoff for the African continent, collectively called VegHydro v1 dataset.
-This model is forced by multiple previously mentioned (see Table 2) precipitation datasets, such as CHIRPS, ERA5, and MSWEP, to cater to different hydrological analyses.
+The VegET model simulates high-resolution (1-km x 1-km) monthly gridded data, including deep drainage (subsurface runoff), surface runoff, and total runoff for the African continent, collectively called VegHydro v1 dataset.
+This model is forced by multiple previously mentioned (Table 2) precipitation datasets, such as CHIRPS, ERA5, and MSWEP, to cater to different hydrological analyses.

 In addition to gridded runoff data, the VegHydro v1 dataset includes annual routed discharge data for over 64,000 river segments in Africa.
-This is achieved using various routing algorithms, including Direct Wave (DW), Kinematic Wave (KW), Kinematic Wave with Translation (KWT), Muskingum-Cunge (MC), and Instantaneous Response Function (IRF), to capture the diversity in discharge behavior across different river systems.
+This is achieved using various routing algorithms, including Direct Wave (DW), Kinematic Wave (KW), Kinematic Wave Tracking (KWT), Muskingum-Cunge (MC), and Instantaneous Response Function (IRF), to capture the diversity in discharge behavior across different river systems.
 Each river segment within the dataset is uniquely identified by a 'seg_id', allowing for detailed spatial analyses.
 The discharge values are presented in columns corresponding to each year from 2000 to 2021.

-The data are stored in NetCDF format for the gridded monthly runoff and shapefile format for the annual total discharge, both of which are immediately available for download (see below) to facilitate their use in water resource management, climate change studies, and various other hydrological analyses.
-However, the monthly routed discharge data is a critical component of the VegDischarge v1 dataset that provides a detailed temporal resolution of discharge patterns and is made available upon request.
+The data are stored in NetCDF format for the gridded monthly runoff and shapefile format for the annual total discharge, both of which are available for download (described below) to facilitate their use in water resource management, climate change studies, and various other hydrological analyses.
+However, the monthly routed discharge data are a critical component of the VegDischarge v1 dataset that provides a detailed temporal resolution of discharge patterns and is made available upon request.
 This provision ensures that researchers and policymakers have access to the most relevant and detailed information for their specific needs.

-The complete VegHydro dataset, is made available on the U.S. Geological Survey ScienceBase and can be accessed via the following DOI link: https://doi.org/10.5066/P14H6TFY56.
+The complete VegHydro dataset is available at https://doi.org/10.5066/P14H6TFY56.

 Technical Validation

 In the technical validation of the model, several statistical measures are used to evaluate its performance.
 The Nash-Sutcliffe efficiency (NSE)57 (Eq.
 8) is a key metric that assesses the predictive power of the model, with values closer to 1 indicating higher accuracy.
 The Kling-Gupta Efficiency (KGE)58 (Eq.
 9) is another measure, developed to provide a more nuanced understanding of the model's performance by analysing the correlation, bias, and variability in the simulated and observed data.
 The Percent Bias (PBIAS) (Eq.
-10) is also employed to assess the model's accuracy.
+10) is also used to assess the model's accuracy.
 PBIAS measures the average tendency of the simulated data to be larger or smaller than their observed counterparts, indicating the overall bias in the model's predictions.
-A PBIAS value close to zero indicates an accurate model, whereas positive or negative values reveal the degree and direction of bias..
-Lastly, the Coefficient of Determination (R²) (Eq.
+A PBIAS value close to zero indicates an accurate model, whereas positive or negative values reveal the degree and direction of bias.
+Lastly, the coefficient of determination (R²) (Eq.
 11) is used, offering insight into the correlation strength between the observed and simulated values.
 These metrics collectively offer a comprehensive evaluation of the model's predictive capabilities in the context of hydrological modelling.